avisuano/CS460/HW1/README.md

 </nav>
 ```

 I grabbed some random photos from Google image search and used a Latin text generator to fill in some text.
 After finishing up the main page, I moved on to the about page.
-I ended up making this page one for lists, which were updated on the navbar, but not the file name.
+I ended up making this page for lists, which were updated on the navbar, but I didn't rename the file.
+Partly because I forgot, but also because all the links were working and didn't want to risk breaking something.
-Created two columns and then used an description list and ordered list.
+I created two columns and two lists: a description list and an ordered list.

 ```html
 <div class="row">